 - We may decide not to publish a piece if it duplicates existing content, if it does not align with the goals of the blog and wider Land Lines projects, or for any other reason.

 - If possible, please include photos or images with your post (ideally your own, but if this isn’t possible, please include credits and relevant permissions from the copyright owner).

 - Please also include in your email, if applicable:

 - A link to your website

 - Any other online media you would like to be linked in your post

 - A short third person bio of 100 words max.

 - We might also ask you to produce a ‘Note from the Author’ to explain the origins of your piece.

 The editor of the Land Lines Blog is Dr Lucy Rowland, University of Leeds.
-The editing and content team includes Dr Pippa Marland, University of Leeds and the Artistic Director of Land Lines, Suzie Cross.
+The editing and content team includes Dr Pippa Marland, University of Bristol and the Artistic Director of Land Lines, Suzie Cross.